-If a child is being unsafe, or continuing to no follow the outside part of the class charter, an adult may direct them to sit with them inside the class with a timer.
+If a child is being unsafe, or continuing to no follow our school rules, an adult may direct them to sit with them inside the class with a timer.
 Again, the adult should clearly address why.
 E.g. 'I have taken you inside because you were not following my instructions.'